lemoonchild/evangelion-api/README.md

 }
 ```
 **Retrieving a Specific Post by ID:**
-To retrieve a specific post by its ID, replace {postId} with the actual post ID in the following GET request:
+To retrieve a specific post by its ID, replace {postId} with the actual post ID in the following GET request
 ```
 GET http://localhost:5000/posts/{postId}
 ```
 **Updating an Existing Post:**
-To update an existing post by ID, replace {postId} with the actual post ID and include the updated post details in the request body as JSON:
+To update an existing post by ID, replace {postId} with the actual post ID and include the updated post details in the request body as JSON
 ```
 PUT http://localhost:5000/posts/{postId}
 ```
 **Deleting a Specific Post:**
-To delete a specific post by its ID, replace {postId} with the actual post ID in the following DELETE request:
+To delete a specific post by its ID, replace {postId} with the actual post ID in the following DELETE request
 ```
 DELETE http://localhost:5000/posts/{postId}
 ```